-Recent works have improved upon the RowClone approach in various ways (either performing RowClone in NVMs, proposing additional data movement mechanisms, or providing proofs-of-concept of RowClone in off-the-shelf DRAM chips).
-First, the PINATUBO work [118] shows that RowClone can effectively be performed in emerging resistive memory chips, including Phase Change Memory (PCM) [36, 295].
-Second, Lowcost Interlinked Sub-Arrays (LISA) [124] provides mechanisms to enable the rapid transfer of data between one subarray to and adjacent subarray in the same bank, by enhancing the connectivity of subarrays using isolation transistors.
-LISA reduces inter-subarray copy latency by 9.2× and DRAM energy by 48×, approaching the intra-subarray latency and energy improvements of Row-Clone's Fast Parallel Mode.
-Third, FIGARO [136] improves upon LISA by enabling fine-grained (i.e., column granularity) data copy across subarrays within a bank using the shared global I/O structures of the bank as an intermediate location.
-This work shows significant benefit from FIGARO when its principles and techniques are used to build a highly-effective yet low-cost in-DRAM cache.
-Fourth, Network-on-Memory (NoM) [139] improves the parallelism of bank-to-bank copy as well as bank read/write operations by providing more connectivity between different banks and chip I/O structures using the logic layer in 3D-stacked memory.
-Fifth, the ComputeDRAM work [137] shows that one can mimic the effect of RowClone's back-to-back activation mechanism in off-the-shelf DRAM chips by violating the timing parameters such that two wordlines in a subarray are activated back-to-back as in RowClone.
-This work shows that such a version of RowClone can operate reliably in a variety of off-the-shelf DRAM chips tested using the SoftMC infrastructure [48, 398].
-By leveraging the findings of the ComputeDRAM work [137], PiDRAM [138, 359, 399] prototypes the first flexible end-to-end framework that enables system integration studies and evaluation of real PUM techniques.
-PiDRAM provides software and hardware components to rapidly integrate PUM techniques across the whole system software and hardware stack (e.g., necessary modifications in the operating system, memory controller).
-PiDRAM provides an FPGA-based platform along with an open-source RISC-V system.
-The authors demonstrate the flexibility and ease of use of PiDRAM by implementing and evaluating two stateof-the-art PUM techniques.
-The first use case implements in-memory copy and initialization using Row-Clone [122].
-The authors propose solutions to integration challenges (e.g., memory coherence) and conduct a detailed end-to-end implementation study.
-The second use case implements a true random number generator in DRAM based on D-RaNGe [204] (Section 6.5).
+Recent works have improved upon the RowClone approach in various ways.
+First, Low-cost Interlinked Sub-Arrays (LISA) [110] provides mechanisms to enable the rapid transfer of data between one subarray to and adjacent subarray in the same bank, by enhancing the connectivity of subarrays using isolation transistors.
+LISA reduces inter-subarray copy latency by 9.2× and DRAM energy by 48×, approaching the intra-subarray latency and energy improvements of RowClone's Fast Parallel Mode.
+Second, FIGARO [121] improves upon LISA by enabling fine-grained (i.e., column granularity) data copy across subarrays within a bank using the shared global I/O structures of the bank as an intermediate location.
+This work shows significant benefit from FIGARO when its principles and techniques are used to build a highlyeffective yet low-cost in-DRAM cache.
+Third, Networkon-Memory (NoM) [123] improves the parallelism of bank-to-bank copy as well as bank read/write operations by providing more connectivity between different banks and chip I/O structures using the logic layer in 3Dstacked memory.
+Fifth, the ComputeDRAM work [122] shows that one can mimic the effect of RowClone's backto-back activation mechanism in off-the-shelf DRAM chips by violating the timing parameters such that two wordlines in a subarray are activated back-to-back as in Rowclone.
+This work shows that such a version of RowClone can operate reliably in a variety of off-theshelf DRAM chips tested using the SoftMC infrastructure [38, 332].
+Sixth, the PINATUBO work [104] show that RowClone can effectively be performed in emerging resistive memory chips, including Phase Change Memory (PCM) [26, 264].